piusnmuhumuza/software-engineering/BusinessEngineering/TheBusinessOfSoftwareEngineering.md

 The Success of any software engineering project is partly dependent on effective business management.
 And Developing good software also relies on understanding the underlying economics of Software Engineering.

+During Software Engineering in the business environment, vendors or Software Developers will be subcontracted to develop all, or some components, of the software systems and/or develop the hardware that the software will run on.
+In this case, the vendors will make a bid by providing proposals (_technical and financial capability_) in response to a _request for proposals (RFP)_ which are evaluated before the contract is offered.

 **Economics** is a social science concerned chiefly with description and analysis of the production, distribution, and consumption of goods and services.
 It's the study of how people make decisions in resource-limited situations.

 **Macroeconomics** is the study of how people make decisions in resource-limited situations on a national or global scale.
 It deals with the effects of decisions that national leaders make on such issues "as tax rates, interest rates, foreign and trade policy.